What is Snowflake

 • Improved Collaboration

-Its innovative data sharing prowess empowers sharing live and updated data with internal and external partners.
-It all happens in an efficient and secure manner.
+Its innovative data sharing prowess empowers the sharing of live and updated data with internal and external partners.
+It all happens efficiently and securely.
 It breaks down data silos to foster a highly collaborative environment for informed decision-making.

 • Scalable